Walter Miller Elementary School, Neshaminy School District

 - Walter Miller Elementary school will provide, if requested by parents, opportunities for parents to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible.

-- Walter Miller will provide materials and training to help parents to work with their children, such as literacy training, technology, and fostering parent involvement.
+- Walter Miller will provide materials and trainings to help parents to work with their children, such as literacy training, technology, and fostering parent involvement.